Visit the institution website for COVID‑19 updates

 Months of entry

-Our MSc Behavioural Economics and Finance combines the intellectual rigour of a standard MSc in Economics with the insights stemming from the intersection of economics, social psychology and cognition.
+This programme combines the intellectual rigour of a standard MSc in Economics with insights stemming from the intersection of economics, social psychology and cognition.

-The specialised courses in individual choice, behavioural economics and experimental courses will take students from the standard models that underpin behavioural sciences to the current developments in the field, whether applied to labour economics, behavioural finance or behavioural public finance, as well as policy applications, including the analysis of tax compliance by the HM Treasury or savings decisions by workers in the United States.
+This specialised course delves into individual choice, behavioural economics and experimental economics which will take you from the standard models that underpin behavioural sciences, to the current developments in the field, be it applied to labour economics, behavioural finance or behavioural public finance.

 Information for international students